-- 1. Cause as little disruption as possible; - Expect students with disabilities to participate in evacuation drills to the extent they are able, given the nature of their disabilities; - a.
+- 1. Cause as little disruption as possible; - 2.
+Expect students with disabilities to participate in evacuation drills to the extent they are able, given the nature of their disabilities; - a.
 Schools should attempt to develop a modified drill for students whose disabilities preclude them from fully participating in the drill.
 A safety plan should be in place at the minimum.

-- a.
-A chime: or - b.
+- 3. Go through the approval process through the State Fire Marshal's office to modify auditory and visual alarms to appropriately accommodate the needs of special education students.
+Such accommodations may include: - a.
+A chime; or - b.
 A light that only teachers and adult supervisors can see.

 - 1. Pre-approved special education classrooms may shelter in place or delay evacuation when all of the following conditions are met: - a.
-There is no visible flame or evidence of products of combustion (smoke); - The building is completely protected by an approved fire sprinkler system;
+There is no visible flame or evidence of products of combustion (smoke); - b.
+The building is completely protected by an approved fire sprinkler system;